ChristianSteger/HORAYZON/README.md

 If no compatible wheel is available for a supported Python version, `pip` falls back to building HORAYZON from the source distribution.
 In that case, a working compiler plus local Embree and TBB installations are required.
-Unsupported Python versions, such as Python 3.14 until the geospatial dependency stack has compatible wheels, are rejected by the package metadata instead of attempting a source build.
 To require a binary wheel and fail instead of building from source, run:

 ```bash